Category Archives: Saxe-Coburg-Saalfeld

 In November of 1817, the death in childbirth of Princess Charlotte of Wales, the only legitimate grandchild of King George III, necessitated the marriages of the unmarried sons of King George III to provide an heir to the throne.
 On May 29, 1818, Prince Edward, Duke of Kent (fourth son of King George III) married the 32-year-old widow Victoria at Schloss Ehrenburg in Coburg.
 Edward had never married but had lived for 28 years with his mistress Julie de Montgenêt de Saint-Laurent.
 Upon the couple’s return to England, they had a second marriage ceremony on July 13, 1818, at Kew Palace in the presence of Edward’s ailing mother Queen Charlotte.

 In September of 1818, Edward and Victoria set out for Leiningen, where the Duchess of Kent’s young son was the Sovereign Prince.
-However, when the Duchess became pregnant, they were determined to return to England so that the possible heir to the throne would be born there.
+However, when the Duchess became pregnant, they were determined to return to England so the possible heir to the throne would be born there.
 They took up residence in an apartment at Kensington Palace and it was there that their only child was born on May 24, 1819:

-Toward the end of 1819, Edward leased Woolbrook Cottage in Sidmouth, a town on the English Channel, due to the need to economize and the benefits the sea air would have for the Duchess’ health.
+Toward the end of 1819, Edward leased Woolbrook Cottage in Sidmouth, a town on the English Channel, due to the need to economize and for benefits the sea air would have on the Duchess’ health.
 In early January, Edward caught a cold but insisted on taking a walk in the chilly weather.
 Within days, the cold worsened, he became feverish and delirious and developed pneumonia.
 His condition was aggravated by the bleeding and cupping of the physician sent from London to treat him.
-Edward became increasingly weaker and died on January 23, 1820, just six days before his father, King George III died.
+Edward became increasingly weaker and died on January 23, 1820, just six days before his father King George III died.

-After King George III’s death, the infant Victoria was third in the line of succession after her uncles, Frederick, Duke of York and William, Duke of Clarence.
+After King George III’s death, the infant Victoria was third in the line of succession after her uncles Frederick, Duke of York and William, Duke of Clarence.
 Neither the new king, George IV, nor his brothers Frederick and William had any heirs, and the Duchess of Kent decided she would take a chance on Victoria’s accession to the throne.
 The Duchess decided to stay in England rather than return to her homeland.

 Victoria and the Duchess of Kent; Credit – Wikipedia

 The Duchess of Kent and her daughter Victoria were given little financial support from Parliament.
-The Duchess’ brother Leopold (the future King Leopold I of the Belgians) was the widower of Princess Charlotte and had received a very generous 50,000 pounds per year income from Parliament upon his marriage to Charlotte which was continued after her death.
+The Duchess’ brother Leopold (the future King Leopold I of the Belgians) was the widower of Princess Charlotte and received a very generous 50,000 pounds per year income from Parliament upon his marriage to Charlotte which was continued after her death.
 Leopold provided much-needed financial and emotional support to his sister and niece.
 In 1831, with King George IV dead for a year and his younger brother and heir King William IV still without legitimate issue, Victoria’s status as heir presumptive and her mother’s prospective place as regent led to major increases in income.
 Uncle Leopold became King of the Belgians in 1831, so an additional consideration was the impropriety of a foreign monarch supporting the heir to the British throne.
 Leopold had surrendered his British income upon his accession to the Belgian throne.

 The Duchess developed a very close relationship with John Conroy, her household comptroller, who wanted to use his position with the mother of the future queen to obtain power and influence.
 Conroy and the Duchess tried to control and influence Victoria with their Kensington System, a strict and elaborate set of rules.
 The Duchess’ relationship with her daughter Victoria suffered greatly and did not normalize until Victoria herself had children.